1. Studio Cleaning

 Per recommended guidelines, you must wear a mask that covers your nose and mouth upon entering the studio and keep it on at all times.

-We will be providing all props for PODS just as we did before, but they will be located in a bin under the reformer at each Pilates station and will only be touched by you for the duration of PODS.
+We will be providing all props for PODS just as we did before, but they will be set up at your reformer and will only be touched by you for the duration of PODS.
 Additionally, we have replaced the existing cloth hand straps with vinyl ones to allow for proper sanitizing.

 Note: If you purchased personal hand- and foot-loops for the reformers used during your one-on-one sessions, you will be allowed to bring them into the studio.
 If you would like a pair, they are available for purchase at the studio.